Here we share what color cabinets go with white appliances including several kitchen cabinet tips and paint ideas for a beautiful kitchen design.

 Tip #2: Bring in the Llama of Visual Drama

-If you don’t like darker countertops, white cabinets, white appliances, and white countertops will add some visual punch.
+If you don’t like darker countertops, white cabinets, appliances, and countertops will add some visual punch.
 Use a stunning backsplash to add some contrast to the space.

 Tip #3: Don’t Forget the Accents

-If your kitchen has the most white, consider adding warm tones and textures to balance things out.
+If your kitchen is the whitest, consider adding warm tones and textures to balance things out.

 Wood flooring and butcher block countertops are a natural way to bring warmth and texture to a space without overpowering the color scheme.